mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

    player1: link
    player2: zelda

-We successfully designed, configured, and launched an app using hydra-zen and Hydra!
+We successfully designed, configured, and launched an application using hydra-zen and Hydra!
 In the next tutorial, we will add a command line interface to this app.

 .. admonition:: References